|Module code||MHR 3607|

 30 November 2024

 To be eligible for this module, you must provide evidence of an ability to study at Level 6.

-Apply for this module through our Nursing and Midwifery CPD application form.
+Apply for this module through our online application form.

 Please note applications to this module will close 8 days before the module start date for all intakes (spring).

 The fees* below refer to the 2024/25 academic year unless otherwise stated.